Struggler

 Struggler is the second studio album by Australian musician Genesis Owusu, released on 18 August 2023 through Ourness.
 The album was supported with a world tour, across North America, Europe and Australia between October and December 2023.

 At the 2023 ARIA Music Awards, the album won Album of the Year, Best Independent Release and Best Hip Hop/Rap Release and was nominated for Best Produced Release, Best Engineered Release and Best Solo Artist.
 At the 2023 J Awards, the album was nominated for Australian Album of the Year.
 The album was nominated for the 2023 Australian Music Prize.

 At the AIR Awards of 2024, the album was nominated for Independent Album of the Year and Best Independent Hip Hop Album or EP, while the album was nominated for Independent Publicity Team of the Year and Independent Marketing Team of the Year.

-"Survivor" was added to the tracklisting on 1 December 2023.
+"Survivor" was released as a single and added to the track listing on 1 December 2023.